top of page

 police officer interviewing a suspect

-When the police invite you to a voluntary interview, it may not seem urgent — after all, it’s “voluntary,” right?
-But choosing not to attend can have serious consequences.
+When the police invite you to a voluntary interview, it might not seem urgent.
+After all, it’s labeled “voluntary,” right?
+However, choosing not to attend can lead to serious consequences.

-At Police Station Agent, we help clients every day who have been invited to attend interviews under caution.
-Below, we explain exactly what can happen if you refuse, and why having a solicitor with you is essential.
+At Police Station Agent, we assist clients every day who receive invitations for interviews under caution.
+Below, we detail what can occur if you refuse to attend and explain why having a solicitor with you is essential.

 What Is a Voluntary Police Interview?

-A voluntary interview — also known as a Caution Plus Three interview — is a formal police interview carried out under caution, but without arrest.
-It’s often arranged in advance and takes place at a police station.
+A voluntary interview — commonly referred to as a Caution Plus Three interview — is a formal police interview conducted under caution, but without arrest.
+This type of interview is often arranged in advance and typically takes place at a police station.

-Even though you’re not under arrest, the police will still caution you:
+Even though you are not under arrest, the police will still caution you:

 “You do not have to say anything, but it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do say may be given in evidence.”

-This is not a friendly chat — it’s part of a criminal investigation, and anything you say can be used in court.
+This is not a friendly chat.
+It's part of a criminal investigation, and anything you say can be used against you in court.

 Can I Refuse to Attend?

-Yes — you’re not legally required to go.
-That’s why it’s called “voluntary.”
-But refusing the invitation doesn’t mean the matter ends there.
+Yes — you are not legally obligated to go.
+That’s why it’s termed “voluntary.”
+However, refusing the invitation does not mean that the matter will simply disappear.

 What Could Happen If I Refuse to Attend a Voluntary Police Interview in England